JeffWeinell/REEs/README.md

 WeinellEntry2152|NW_013658527.1|14050-14395     |14035-14395    |14035-14049 all Ns

 <a name="Table5"></a>
 **Table 5**.
-Pairs of REEs having identical sequences that were included in the ouput of the pick.loci function (step 8).
+Pairs of REEs having identical sequences that were included in the ouput of the REEs::pick.loci function.
 Five of these pairs were subsequently filtered, either immediately before or after application of Arbor's ultrastringent filtering algorithm.
-One pair (pair 6) was not identified until after synthesis and sequencing.
-The latest version of the pick.loci function has an option to filter REEs if the bitscores of the top matches are too similar according to a user-defined threshold.
+One pair (pair 6) was not identified until after synthesis and sequencing. <!-- The latest version of the pick.loci function has an option to filter REEs if the bitscores of the top matches are too similar according to a user-defined threshold.-->
 Contig Accession ID|Start Position|End Position|Sequence/Pair ID|Other ID|Step when filtered
 ---|---|---|---|---|---
 NW_013657725.1|467272|467752|1||manually, after using pick.loci function and before ultrastringent filtering